mjlee177/Capstone_Fruits_Classification/README.md

   - The Validation Accuracy hits a plateua
   - Train Accuracy passes up Validation Accuracy at subsequent epochs
   - Validation Loss begins increasing rapidly
 - The Validation Accuracy hits a plateau starting at Epoch 2 and has a value of 62%.
-Not a very good result.<br>
+Not a very good result.

 #### 2.1.3 🤖✅ Baseline Model Actionable Items
 Let's try an input shape of 128 pixels and Dropout(0.5) and see if that improves overfitting.